 Unless you’re a budding artist with the ability to very quickly sketch out your ideas, often we try and come prepared.
 You might have assembled a collage of screenshots and images that roughly tell the story of our product, spread across a bunch of PowerPoint slides, but rarely does it ever do the job.

-To improve your ability to explain your product, to nail the pitch and get investors and/or customers excited, have you ever considered an animation?
+To improve your ability to explain your product, to nail the pitch and get investors and/or customers excited, have you ever considered animation?

 Everyone’s familiar with the old adage “show, don’t tell.”
 Instead of relying on your audience to read a bunch of text and hoping they understand what you do, you can leverage animation videos to keep their attention and show them what you do.